My Foolish Heart (1949 film)

-Adapted from J.D.
-Salinger's 1948 short story "Uncle Wiggily in Connecticut", this remains the only authorized film adaptation of Salinger's work; the filmmakers' infidelity to his story was responsible for precluding any other film versions of other Salinger works, including The Catcher in the Rye.
+Adapted from J. D. Salinger's 1948 short story "Uncle Wiggily in Connecticut", this remains the only authorized film adaptation of Salinger's work; the filmmakers' infidelity to his story was responsible for precluding any other film versions of other Salinger works, including The Catcher in the Rye.
 The film inspired the Danish story Mit dumme hjerte by Victor Skaarup.

 Plot

-At the sight of one of her old dresses, a young but unhappy woman, who is about to divorce, remembers her first love.
-The story is then told in flashback.
+Near the end of the 1940s, Eloise Winters is in a loveless marriage with businessman Lewis Wengler.
+She receives an unexpected visit from her former friend Mary Jane.
+When Lewis returns home that evening, he and Eloise have an argument about divorce and the custody of Ramona.
+At the sight of one of her old dresses, Eloise remembers her first love.
+The story up to that point is then told in flashback.

 In 1939 in New York City, student Eloise Winters meets Walt Dreiser at a student party.
 A few days later, Walt asks her to go out with him.
 For him, it is only an opportunity to have a good time.
 When Eloise realizes it, she lets him understand that she is a looking for a permanent relationship.
 Walt continues to chase her, and eventually both end up falling in love.

-World War II breaks out and Walt joins the US Army.
+World War II breaks out and Walt is drafted into the United States Army Air Force.
 Before going overseas, he asks Eloise to spend a night with him.
 At first hesitant, she finally accepts the proposition.
 Realizing she is pregnant, she decides to hide her condition from Walt because she wants him to marry her only for love and not to legitimize the child.

+Before a practice mission, Walt starts writing Eloise a letter that he would like to marry her.
+However, he dies in a plane crash shortly after takeoff.
+Eloise has no time to mourn, because she has to think about the unborn child.
+She sees no other way out than to hastily marry Lewis Wengler, who had unsuccessfully courted her before meeting Walt, thereby legitimize the child.
+Also ending her friendship with Mary Jane, who had been in love with Lewis for a long time.

+Back in the present, Eloise wakes up in her bed enlightened by reliving her memories.
+She wants Lewis and Mary Jane to live together and have custody of Ramona.
+However, when they see Eloise affectionately interacting with Ramona, Mary Jane tells Eloise to stay with Ramona.
+While Mary Jane and Lewis leave the house, Eloise stays behind with her daughter.